 Immigrants play an important role in the City of Los Angeles’ social, economic and political fabric.
 And, like all Angelenos, many of them are worried about the coronavirus pandemic.
 Below are resources from all levels of government to provide immigrants, regardless of status, answers and information to common questions regarding COVID-19.

 Each bar below contains information about available resources.
 Click on any to expand and read the full text of the section.
 Click again to collapse.

 As of June 4, U.S. Citizenship and Immigration Services has resumed non-emergency in-person services.

 Visit the USCIS website for more information on new COVID-19 guidelines for visiting USCIS facilities.

 The Public Charge rule will not impact your ability to get access to testing, screening, or treatment of COVID-19.
 If you experience symptoms that resemble COVID-19 (fever, cough, shortness of breath), you are encouraged to seek necessary medical treatment or preventive services.
 Such treatment or preventive services will not negatively affect any part of a future Public Charge analysis.

 Immigration and Federal Court

-Immigration Courts are open for filings and detained hearings only.
+As of September 21, 2020, Immigration Courts have resumed hearings in non-detained cases.
 Click here for the operational status of the immigration court(s) near you.

 Click here to view coronavirus updates from the California Immigrant Guide.